Introduction

 Forensic scientists should avoid conflicts of interest related to personal, financial, or employment matters:

 Forensic scientists play a crucial role in the legal system.
 Therefore, it is paramount to ensure their work is unbiased and free of conflicts of interest.
 To maintain the integrity of their work, forensic scientists should avoid any situations that could lead to conflicts of interest, whether related to personal relationships, financial interests, or employment matters.
-In addition, forensic scientists must remain objective and impartial in their work so that the results of their investigations can be trusted and relied upon in court.
+Forensic scientists must remain objective and impartial in their work so that the results of their investigations can be trusted and relied upon in court.
 Therefore, forensic scientists must adhere to the highest ethical standards and avoid situations that could undermine their credibility or impartiality.

 Conduct thorough, fair, and unbiased investigations to produce independent, impartial, and objective findings and conclusions: